Posts Tagged depression

 Depression means keeping a mood journal.
 It means being kind to yourself.
 It means lots of self-care and not having as many expectations for oneself as you may have had.
 It doesn’t mean I’m lying about in bed all day and night.
 I have goals and aspirations.
 I do a lot but some days I get extremely tired both physically and mentally.
 And that’s okay.

 I’ve had a few hospitalizations– very brief stays– that didn’t lead to much change in my care.
 After one major breakdown four years ago I changed psychiatrists and meds, I took CBT (Cognitive Behavioral Therapy) and DBT (Dialectical Behavioral Therapy) and completed a partial program.
-More recently I was in the hospital for a week where I was ignored, lost five pounds and then at my insistence got into a program at McLean Hospital (my psychiatrist had to call them but I had a psychiatrist who was a resident at Brigham and Women’s Hospital).
+One year ago, at this time, I was in the hospital for a week where I was ignored, lost five pounds and then at my insistence got into a program at McLean Hospital (my psychiatrist had to call them but I had a psychiatrist who was a resident at Brigham and Women’s Hospital).
 After the partial at McLean in April, I was recommended for the Mentalization program and took a six-week introductory course.
 In August I started the year-long program which consists of weekly individual therapy and group therapy.
+Not sure what’s going on in the program and feel as much of a misfit and as judged as I do anywhere else.

 Don’t call the police on someone who is depressed.
 The police are not trained to deal with the mentally ill.
 If someone says “hey I’m lying here with a bag over my head and I’m about to duct tape it” or “I just swallowed 200 pills” then yes, call 911.
 Otherwise, call that person directly and suggest a chat or meeting over tea.
 It’s much more useful and shows empathy.